-- 6.1.2 All restraint equipment must also bear the name of the manufacturer, in additional to the standards label (SFI or FIA hologram).
-Any equipment without a clear manufacturer cannot be compared against the above list, and thus cannot be accepted or approved. - 6.1.3 Restraint harness installations are subject to the approval of the Chief Scrutineer at each Event. - 6.1.4 It is the responsibility of the Driver/Entrant to ensure that the manufacturer's instructions for installation, use and care of safety-related items are followed.
+- 6.1.2 All restraint equipment must also bear the name of the manufacturer sewn into the webbing, in additional to the standards label (SFI or FIA hologram).
+Any equipment without a clear manufacturer cannot be compared against the above list, and thus cannot be accepted or approved. - 6.1.3 Restraint harness installations are subject to the approval of the Chief Scrutineer at each Event. - 6.1.4 It is the responsibility of the Driver/Entrant to ensure that the manufacturer's instructions for installation, use and care of safety-related items are followed. - 6.1.5 A safety harness must be used in its homologation configuration without any modifications or removal of parts, and in conformity with the manufacturer's instructions. - 6.1.6 The effectiveness and longevity of safety harnesses are directly related to the way they are installed, used, and maintained. - 6.1.7 Elastic devices attached to the shoulder straps are forbidden. - 6.1.8 The harnesses must be replaced after every severe collision, and whenever the webbing is cut, frayed, or weakened due to the actions of chemicals or sunlight. - 6.1.9 They must also be replaced if metal parts or buckles are bent, deformed, or rusted. - 6.1.10 Any harness which does not function perfectly must be replaced.